-Fierce also make some great pre-built gaming PCs and their RGB AMD Gaming PC looks like a marvellous choice.
+Fierce make some great pre-built gaming PCs and their RGB AMD Gaming PC looks like a marvellous choice.

-Inside you'll find a powerful AMD Ryzen 5 5600G processor which should give you plenty of performance for some 1080p gaming, as well as the beefy multi-core performance benefits of a Ryzen CPU, which will be handy if you want to use this PC for more than just gaming.
+Inside you'll find a powerful AMD Ryzen 5 5600G processor which should give you plenty of performance for 1080p gaming, as well as the beefy multi-core performance benefits of a Ryzen CPU, which will be handy if you want to use this PC for more than just gaming.

 The graphics here are integrated ones, but for casual gaming, the bundled Radeon Vega 7 should be more than adequate.
 This is because integrated graphics on modern CPUs have come a long way, and in the real world, should work rather well.